wp-plugins/xili-language/readme.txt

 = For commercial websites, is it possible to buy support ? = Yes, use contact form [here](http://dev.xiligroup.com/?page_id=10).

+= What is gold functions ?, is it possible to buy them ? = Some gold functions (in xilidev-libraries) are explained [here](http://dev.xiligroup.com/?p=1111) and some belong to pro services for commercial websites.
+Yes, use contact form [here](http://dev.xiligroup.com/?page_id=10).

 = Support Forum or contact form ? =

 Effectively, prefer [forum](http://forum.dev.xiligroup.com/) to obtain some support.